Smart technologies are advancing. And if you’re looking to save money on your energy bills you may want to get smart, too.

 Programming your heating to turn on or off at certain times, or setting the temperature, is nothing new.
 But a smart thermostat allows you to control all this remotely and more.
 Provided your device is connected, you no longer have to be physically home to control your energy usage.
 And here’s where it gets interesting, and also where you can save money on your energy bill…

-Design-specific benefits: can a smart home thermostat save me money?
+Can a smart thermostat save me money?

 There are many smart thermostats on the market, all offering a range of features that can help you get cheaper energy